Girardi: Anti-collision rule leading to injuries

 In other injury news:

--Center fielder Jacoby Ellsbury, out since a concussion on May 24, is to take batting practice Wednesday.
+- Center fielder Jacoby Ellsbury, out since a concussion on May 24, is to take batting practice Wednesday.

--First baseman Greg Bird, who hasn't played for the Yankees since May 1 because of a bruised right ankle, was to be examined by a doctor Tuesday.
-Bird's minor league rehab assignment was cut short after he went 3 for 21 with at Triple-A from June 1-14.
+- First baseman Greg Bird, who hasn't played for the Yankees since May 1 because of a bruised right ankle, was to be examined by a doctor Tuesday.
+Bird's minor league rehab assignment was cut short after he went 3-for-21 at Triple-A from June 1 to 14.

--Left-hander CC Sabathia is progressing after straining his left hamstring during a start last Tuesday.
+- Left-hander CC Sabathia is progressing after straining his left hamstring during a start last Tuesday.
 Girardi said the Yankees will have a better idea by the end of this week on a possible return date.

--Right-hander Adam Warren, who hasn't pitched since June 13 because of right shoulder inflammation, is to play catch on Friday.
+- Right-hander Adam Warren, who hasn't pitched since June 13 because of right shoulder inflammation, is to play catch on Friday.